semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ###### The boolean case

 Well, no tool can be perfect.
 Unfortunately, at the time I wrote this article, boolean guessing from string doesn't exist in Elasticsearch.

+##### Turn dynamic type guessing off

+We talked about type guessing, and how to handle dynamic type guessing, such as numeric or date.
+But now, let's have a look about what to do if you want the type guessing to be disabled.
+With **dynamic type guessing** turned on, every unknown field (field which is not described in mapping) will be automatically type-guessed and added into the document.
+This can lead to undesired behaviour of your application.
+Disabling **dynamic type guessing** allows you to completely control the shape of your document, the fields, and the format they should have.

+**Be careful : Disabling dynamic type guessing lead you to define your entire mapping; without defining it, unknown field will be ignored.**

+**The query**

+The query will have two parts:

+- The first part is the type guessing disabling.
+- The second part is the definition of the fields mapping.

+{% highlight json %}
+{
+    "name_of_the_type": {
+        "dynamic": false,
+        "properties": {
+            ...
+            ...
+        }
+    }
+}
+{% endhighlight %}

+As you might guess, `"dynamic": false` turns the type guessing off.
+On the other hand, `"properties": { ... }` contains your mapping.

+Mapping could be either really simple, or really complex.
+Elasticsearch allows you to precisely define the format of each fields, and the way it will be handled by Apache Lucene.
+To read more about the available options of each field type, you can take a look here : [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html).
+This page is talking about `Core Types`, which are the *basic* types : *Integer*, *String*, *float / double*, ...
+But even more types are available in Elasticsearch, such as `Array`, `Object`, `IP`, `Geo Point` and `Geo Shape` (two types I'd like to write an article about).

+I could write a hundred pages article about types, as they have hundred of options, but I don't think it would be relevant here.
+So that I let you read the official documentation, which is complete and clear.